NathDCoder/RegEx-Analysis/gist-template.md

 ## Regex Components
 Regular Expressions also come with various components.
+These components provide us with more flexible pattern matching.
 ### Anchors
 Anchors alow you to match a position before or after characters.
  ^ – The caret anchor matches the beginning of the text.